percona/pmm-doc/source/manage/server-admin-gui.rst

 - Medium: 10 seconds
 - High: 5 seconds

-Short time intervals are regarded as high resolution metrics, while those at longer time intervals are low resolution.

 The *Metrics Resolution* slider lets you choose from three preset combinations of intervals corresponding to high, medium, and low resolution (short, medium, and long collection periods).

-The presets are also labeled *Low*, *Medium*, and *High*.

-The slider tool-tip shows the collection time corresponding to each resolution.
+The slider tool-tip shows the collection time corresponding to each resolution setting.

 - Setting the slider to *Low* increases the time between collection, resulting in low-resolution metrics.